 However, it’s important to remember that funders don’t “own” outcomes measurement and cannot achieve success unless their nonprofit partners are able to capture and share results data, too.

 For nonprofits, this means communicating progress about changes in behavior or situations because of your work instead of simply focusing on metrics like numbers served or reporting activities and actions taken.
 This means redefining your organization as an accountable impact achiever rather than solely a service provider.
 And by speaking the same language as your funders and other partners, we are all taking a collective, clear approach to achieving outcomes and documenting progress toward results.

 Empowered, results-focused nonprofits:

 - Ask outcomes-centric questions like, “What is changing for those we serve as a result of our programs?”

 - Seek to demonstrate proof of results and positive change to attract funding and partnerships

 - Know they bring valuable perspective and learnings to the table to develop a collective view of progress toward outcomes

 Outcomes measurement is a major shift in the social good space, and offers an amazing opportunity for funders, nonprofits and other change-makers to truly collaborate on achieving results.
 When you consider where your organization is on your outcomes maturity journey, take this idea one step further and connect with your partners to see where they are as well.
 You may find that sharing the journey to greater outcomes measurement maturity could be the ultimate “rising tides lift all boats” story for the social good sector.
 And when we elevate each other, we can elevate our shared impact.

 How are you and your partners approaching outcomes measurement today?
-Drop me a line to share your story.
+Share your story in the comments section below.